In the shadow of trees

 As midnight, pure as cricket song, pure

-And descends, joyously, full of hunger,
+And descend, joyously, full of hunger,

 Towards the object of her desire.